 A user might have a different native language, might have a different traffic source, might be a different type of user in your websites with different permissions.

-The user onboarding tool should allow the SaaS owner to choose which guides will work for which segment of users.
+👉 The SaaS user onboarding tool you will choose should allow you to choose which guides will work for which segment of users.

-With Userguiding, you can easily create segments and access the exact group of users that you want to target.
+With Userguiding, you can easily create segments with a wide range of filters and access the exact group of users or even individual users that you want to target.

-If you have a product that has more than a single feature, just a single product tour will most likely be insufficient to fully onboard a user.
-This is where checklists, tooltips, hotspots, surveys, and help centers come in play.
+If you have a product that has more than a single feature, just a single interactive product tour will most likely be insufficient to fully onboard a user.
+This is where checklists, tooltips, hotspots, surveys, and help centers come into play.